MichalKacprzak99/Arena-of-Heroes/README.md

 - team creator
 - 5 diffrent class of heroes
 - 1 vs 1
-- game mode against the computer to improve skills
+- possibility to play against the computer to improve skills
 - randomly generated map